* artist's note

 my go-to standard references are always

-original sources, Admiralty plans, and my knackered copies of David Steel, James Lees, Lever, Biddlecombe, RC Anderson and Underhill
+original source mterials, Admiralty Models, contemporary prints and paintings and my knackered copies of 'The Shipbuilder's Repository' of 1788, Steel, Lees, Lever, Fincham, Falconer, Biddlecombe, Anderson and Underhill